Kerr Lake: Amenities

 The only lake in Virginia to have a naturally reproducing population of striped bass, anglers also fish for large-mouth bass, crappie, catfish and bluegills.
 Camping is also popular, with various campgrounds operated by the Army Corps of Engineers, North Carolina State Parks and the Virginia Department of Conservation and Recreation.
 North Carolina operates the Kerr Lake State Recreation Area with campgrounds including Kimball Point, Satterwhite Point, Bullocksville, North Bend Park, County Line, Hibernia, and others.
 Campsites range from primitive (for tents), to yurts, cabins, and some campgrounds feature equestrian (with stables) and RVs electric and water hookups.
 In addition to motorboating and sailing, jet-skiing and water-tubing occur often on the lake.
 The four privately operated marinas are Steele Creek and Satterwhite Point in North Carolina, along with Clarksville, and Rudds Creek in Virginia.
 These marinas have rental slips for sail and motor boats, with additional amenities including fuel docks, marina stores, and some organized yacht clubs.
 The Carolina Sailing Club stages monthly regattas for several one-design sailing classes from April through October.

-The Virginia state record blue catfish, which weighed 143 lbs, was caught at Buggs Island Lake on June 18, 2011 by angler Richard Nicholas "Nick" Alexander.
+The Virginia state record blue catfish, which weighed 143 lbs, was caught at Buggs Island Lake on June 18, 2011 by angler Richard Nicholas "Nick" Anderson.
 It is also the International Game Fish Association 50 lbs test and all-tackle world record.
 Additionally, the Virginia state record freshwater drum was caught here in Virginia waters on March 26, 2018, weighing 29 lbs 6 oz.
 The North Carolina state record freshwater drum was caught in Kerr Reservoir on March 20, 2013 on a plastic fluke lure.
 It weighed 23 lbs 8 oz.
 The North Carolina state record white bass was also caught here in North Carolina waters on March 15, 1986 on a bucktail lure.
 It weighed 5 lbs 14 oz.